As it’s Record Store Day I thought I’d get all wistful and recall the olden days spent at my favourite Indie Record Store!

-By the time I’d discovered ‘proper’ music Probe was based in Button Street at the bottom of Matthew Street, way before the boom in Beatles Tourism infested the area like a mop topped plague.
+By the time I’d discovered music that spoke to me Probe was based in Button Street at the bottom of Matthew Street, way before the boom in Beatles Tourism infested the area like a mop-topped plague.
 It was at the very heartbeat of Liverpool’s vibrant alternative culture.
-You’d more than likely bump into folk like Pete Wylie, Ian McCulloch Julian Cope or Jayne Casey if you hung around Probe or the nearby Armadillo Tea Rooms long enough, as I often did.
+You’d more than likely bump into folk like Pete Wylie, Ian McCulloch Julian Cope or Jayne Casey wearing a lampshade if you hung around Probe or the nearby Armadillo Tea Rooms long enough, as I often did.
 Admittedly Probe initially terrified me, it seemed to be populated and staffed by alien invaders from Planet Weird.
 But it had items of such beauty within, obscure imports, coloured vinyl, picture discs, badges, fanzines and T-shirts that resistance was futile, Christ even the shopping bags they popped your purchases in were works of art.
 It genuinely did contain a veritable cornucopia of everything the alternative music fan could wish for, a secret world away from the mainstream and a home for the distressed, depressed and the fantastically dressed.

-‘Yes it’s a gift for my son, he says he’s a Punk New Wafer these days, daft if you ask me-There he is over there- Andrew, Andrew come here lad ‘… and yes I prayed the floor would swallow me up as my mother jabbered on ’What’s it called son ?
+‘Yes it’s a gift for my son, he says he’s a Punk New Wafer these days, -There he is over there- Andrew, Andrew come here lad ‘… and yes I prayed the floor would swallow me up as my mother jabbered on ’What’s it called son?
 ‘Minding Those Bullocks’ By Six Pistols?